Coindroids/Coindroids-Documentation/doc_droid_management.md

 		 <div>Purse: <span id='droid_purse'></span></div>
 	 </div>
 	 <div >
-		<h3>Attack Address</h3>
+		<h3>Attack Address - What your enemies use to attack you</h3>
 		<span id='droid_attack_address'></span>
 		<br>This address is very public.
 Attacks are a good thing!
 	 </div>
 	 <div >
-	 	<h3>Wallet Sync Address</h3>
+	 	<h3>Wallet Sync Address - What you use to add another wallet address</h3>
 		<span id='droid_wallet_sync'></span>
-		<br>This Address should only be used if your attacks and purchases are not being asocaited with your player.
-Sending 0.0001 here will syncronize your wallet with our servers again. if this is your first time registering a wallet, it will also active the droid - assigning it an attack address.
+		<br>This Address should only be used if your attacks and purchases are not being associated with your player.
+You may notice this when trying to attack or purchase an item, only to have your money returned to you minus the transaction fee.
+Sending 1 token here will syncronize your wallet with our servers again.
+If this is your first time registering a wallet, it will also activate your droid and assign it an attack address.

 	 </div>
   <div>